ceph/cbt/README.md

 called mkcephconf.py lets you automatically generate hundreds or thousands of ceph.conf files from defined ranges of different options that can then be used with cbt in this way.

+## RECENT FEATURES

+* Support for [workloads](docs/Workloads.md), that is sequence of performance tests, particularly useful to generate *Response latency curves*.

+* Automatic unit test [generation](docs/AutomaticUnitTestGeneration.md) for the Benchmark classes, intended to help refactoring to detect regressions.

 ## CONCLUSION